Police and Disability Rights

 See the ACLU Stopped By Police Fact Sheet for your general rights with the police.

-You have the right to be free from discrimination and to reasonable accommodations.
+You have the right to be free from discrimination and to get reasonable accommodations.
 As a person with a disability, you have rights from the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act (Section 504) and the Illinois Human Rights Act.
 This means that police officers cannot discriminate against you because of your disability.
 It also means they must make reasonable accommodations to the way they do things to make sure you are treated fairly.

 What is reasonable accommodation when it comes to police?

-A reasonable accommodation means a change in the usual way that the police do things in order to treat you fairly while thinking about your disability needs.
+A reasonable accommodation means a change in the usual way that the police do things in order to treat you fairly for your disability needs. Â

 Do I have a right to have my service animal with me?